 - Adhere to national, state, and local safety practices used by technicians working in the electrical industry.

-Electricians work to supply the power needed for everyday life in commercial, industrial and residential environments.
+Electricians work to supply the power needed for everyday life in commercial, industrial and residential environments, which has led to an influx in electrical technology job opportunities.

 The following are examples of what Electricians do, according to the U.S. Bureau of Labor Statistics: